500 years of Indian treasures poised to break auction records

 The Maharajas & Mughal Magnificence collection, which will go under the hammer at Christie's auction house in New York on June 19, features ceremonial objects, artworks and ornaments used by Indian royalty and high society over 500 years.

-The auction house says the collection is "poised to be the most valuable auction of jewelry and jeweled objects," and is expected to beat the $144-million auction record set by their sale of Elizabeth Taylor's jewelery collection in 2011.
+The auction house says the collection is "poised to be the most valuable auction of jewelry and jeweled objects," and is expected to beat the $115.9 million auction record set by their sale of Elizabeth Taylor's jewelry collection in 2011.

 According to Christie's, the cache of jewels, currently owned by Qatari royalty, is "the most valuable and precious collection of jewelry and Mughal objects to ever come to auction."